cu-ecen-aeld/final-project-Soha18/README.md

 ## ✨ Features

-- Real-time display of humidity pressure and temperature.
+- Real-time display of humidity, pressure and temperature.
 - Auto and manual fan control with safety logic.
 - Touchscreen GUI interface with sensor status.
 - Modular architecture with character device driver.